Search

 Fit

 • Ensure your safety eye wear fits properly.
-Eye wear should cover from the eyebrow to the cheekbone, and across from the nose to the boney area on the outside of the face and eyes.
+Eye wear should cover from the eyebrow to the cheekbone and across from the nose to the bony area on the outside of the face and eyes.
 Eye size, bridge size and temple length all vary.
 Eye wear should be individually assigned and fitted so that gaps between the edges of the device and the face are kept to a minimum.

 • Eye wear should fit over the temples comfortably and over the ears.
 The frame should be as close to the face as possible and adequately supported by the bridge of the nose.